-A bride-shy billionaire.
+A love-shy billionaire.
 A damsel-in-distress.
-Can a temporary marriage–of-protection work, or will it complicate matters of the heart?
+Can this temporary marriage work, or will it complicate matters of the heart?

 READ AN EXCERPT FROM THE TYCOON'S TEMPORARY BRIDE

 Tashi wished that her educators had been a little more open-minded and forthright about a young girl’s developing body, about the hormones running wild inside her, instead of teaching her that her awakening arousal was bad, even evil to a point.
 Teach her instead, that her desires were normal, and that one day she would meet a man—that one special man—with whom she would want to explore those feelings and find fulfillment of the most delicate form.

 That special man for Tashi was Adam, the man who’d save her life, and in whose presence Little Eve felt safe and treasured enough to emerge from the shadows where her uncle had shoved her, eighteen years ago.

 Little Eve loved the sight of the man before her—his elegantly chiseled cheekbones and straight nose, his rosy lips forever curled on the edge of laughter, and his sharp chin that spoke of distinction and dominance.
 Little Eve loved the wispy mat of hair on his chest and stomach that extended into a thicker thatch at his groin, then thinned out again on his thighs and legs.

 The last button undone, Tashi slid the shirt off her shoulders, down her arms, and let it slither to the grass behind her.
 She inhaled sharply as the cool summer breeze—charged with the electricity from the force of the waterfalls—caressed the skin of her arms, her chest, and quivering stomach.
 It whispered of the wanton thrills awaiting her.

 You’ll burn, Tashi.
 You’ll burn…